duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 ## Instructions for running training on IDSC RUDOLF
 ### Pre-flight checklist
-Before you try to run a training for duckietown object detection training on IDSC Rudolf, make sure you have prepared the following things:
+Before you try to run a training for duckietown object detection on your IDSC Rudolf, make sure you have prepared the following things:
 1. Granted IDSC Rudolf account with Docker privileges
 2. Pushed the `proj-lfivop-ml` repository to Github. _Github Actions_ will automatically build the docker container (both CPU and GPU versions) and push them to Docker Hub (_mstoelzle_ account)
-3. Prepare working directory
-4. Choose (pre-trained) model which you want to use for training.
+3. Choose (pre-trained) model which you want to use for training.
 The model needs to be quantized in order for the inference to work on the Edge-TPU.
 Recommended is using the pre-trained `ssd_mobilenet_v2_quantized_300x300_coco` model
-5. Copy working directory to IDSC Rudolf using `scp`
+4. Prepare workdir directory on your local computer
+5. Run Dataset preparation for your local workdir (see Instructions for localhost)

+### 1. Build:
-6. Run the following commands from the `proj-lfivop-ml/dt-object-detection-training` directory:
+Run the building commands from within the `proj-lfivop-ml/dt-object-detection-training` directory.
-    1. Run Dataset preparation command in the Docker container (`bash -c launch/dataset_preparation.sh`)
-    2. SSH into IDSC Rudolf while sharing the port 6067 with your local computer, in order that you can access TensorBoard in your browser
-    3. Pull the recent Docker image from Docker Hub
-    4. Start screen with `screen`
-    5. Run TensorBoard command in the Docker container (`bash -c launch/tensorboard.sh`)
-    6. Open new window in screen with `Ctrl-a c`
-    7. Run Training command in the Docker container (`bash -c launch/training.sh`) while specifying number of training steps and the chosen model
-    8. Detach screen with `Ctrl-a d`.
-This will ensure, that the training keeps running, even if your SSH tunnel is closed
-    9. Monitor training progress on TensorBoard
-    10. After the training finished, choose the checkpoint, you want to use for exporting the inference graph
-    11. Run the Edge-TPU inference graph export command in the Docker container: (`bash -c launch/inference_graph_edgetpu_export.sh`) while specifying the checkpoint number
-    12. Resume the screen session using `screen -r`, then cycle through all the windows (`Ctrl-a n`) and exit the window (`exit`) which will stop all running processes in the window
-    13. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
-7. Copy the working directory from IDSC Rudolf back to your local computer including all the checkpoints using `scp` (might take a while)

-### Build:
 Build on localhost for GPU:
 ```
 docker build --build-arg GPU=-gpu -f ./Dockerfile -t mstoelzle/dt-object-detection-training:latest-gpu .